client9/shlib/README.md

 * Using travis.ci we can definite test ubuntu, centos and alpine/busybox using docker
 * Can we test macOS on travis?
 They support something here but unclear how it works.

+## Documentation

+I've start to write doco in Markdown as shell comments.
+The plan would be to extract it to standalone markdown so it would display on GitHub.